 Story #3: Armored Corps Avoidance Anxiety Disorder (ACAAD)

-This young woman became convinced of the truth of Torah and took upon herself Torah and mitzvot, plus attended classes and read books—but she was agonizingly conflicted.
+This young woman became convinced of the truth of Torah and took upon herself Torah and mitzvot, plus attended classes and read books — but she faced agonizing conflicts.

-She approached me, then started asking me about some standard issues that people have when making the BT transition.
-And she was asking in an increasingly angsty manner.
+She approached me, then started asking about some standard issues people encounter when making the BT transition.
+Her questions poured forth in an increasingly angsty manner.

-And I empathized with her, having gone through it myself.
-So I just calmly answered her issues as best I could.
+Having gone through it myself, I empathized with her & calmly responded to her issues as best I could.

 “I did ask them!” she insisted.
 “But I just…”

-And then she kept expressing her conflict over it all.
+And then she kept repeating her conflict over it all.

-That’s when I understood she was in the very normal transition stage of teshuvah.
+That’s when I understood she was stuck in the very normal transition stage of teshuvah.

 This stage pops up again and again throughout life each time you need to cross another bridge in your lifelong journey of continuous self-transformation.